dukeofharen/wp-dev-kit/README.md

 When starting the site, admin user `admin-user` will be added with password `pass`.
 You can log in
 here: <http://localhost:8000/wp-admin>.

+### Setting up the local dev environment

+To install, activate and disable plugins or themes, place them in the `settings.json` file.
+When starting the application, this file will be read to install or disable specific plugins.
+If you want to install plugins, pick the ID from the URL of the plugin page (e.g. https://wordpress.org/plugins/wp-mail-smtp/ will be `wp-mail-smtp` and same story with themes where URL https://wordpress.org/themes/twentysixteen/ will be `twentysixteen`).

+You can also set options which need to be added / updated in the `wp_options` table.
+You can provide them as a key / value object.
+Everytime the website starts, the options will be checked and added / updated.

 ### Restoring a "live" environment

 Part of WordPress development is working with actual data.
 To make this possible, import functionality has been built.